FAQs for Accepted Graduate Students

 What steps do I follow if I am an accepted international student?

-If you are an accepted international student, you will need to submit a non-refundable enrollment deposit of U.S. $300 payable to St. John Fisher College and follow the instructions on the Accepted International Students page.
+If you are an accepted international student, you will need to submit a non-refundable enrollment deposit of U.S. $300 payable to St. John Fisher University and follow the instructions on the Accepted International Students page.

 Does Fisher accept transfer credit from other graduate schools?